Last Updated: 07 April, 2025

 November 5, 2024: Betfred announces that it will no longer accept wagers or deposits in Iowa, as it will cease all operations in the state starting on December 31, 2024.
 With this move, the number of legal sports betting apps in IA drops from 13 to 12.

-Gambling was prevalent in Iowa well before the state’s sports betting law passed in May 2019.
-Many casinos had been staples in cities across the Hawkeye State, but once sports betting became legalized, they could expand their business to reach a wider audience by partnering with online sportsbooks.
+Gambling was prevalent in Iowa well before the state’s sports betting law was passed in May 2019.
+Many casinos had been staples in cities across the Hawkeye State, but once sports betting became legal, they could partner with online sportsbooks to expand their business and reach a wider audience.

 With well over a dozen casinos active in the state, online sportsbooks had their fair share of options when it came to finding a retail partner.
 In terms of consistent success with sports betting revenue production, the Diamond Jo Casino in Dubuque and the Wild Rose Casinos have been some of the biggest contributors to the state's monthly numbers in terms of handle and revenue.